Does your loved one have HEARING LOSS?

-Here are some symptoms to help you determine if your friend or family may have hearing loss:
+Here are some symptoms to help you determine if your friend, family or loved one may have hearing loss:

 - Turning up the TV or radio louder than others

 - Asking family or friends to repeat frequently

 - Thinking everyone mumbles

 - Avoiding activities because they can’t hear at them